RLangendam/rw-builder/CONTRIBUTING.md

 * there are no spelling errors.
   * You can use the recommended 'Code Spell Checker' VSCode-plugin for that.
 * the code is formatted: `cargo fmt`.
   * You can also use 'format on save' in VSCode.
+Make sure to use a nightly toolchain to be able to use all formatting options specified in `.rustfmt.toml`.

 ## Visual Studio Code

 For most of the aforementioned actions test- and build-tasks have been defined in `tasks.json`.
-The recommended VSCode extensions are related to Rust, spell checking and code coverage gutters.
+The recommended VSCode extensions are related to Rust, spell checking, code coverage gutters and markdown.
 Make sure to install them if you use VSCode.

 The code coverage gutters plugin has been pre-configured to look for code coverage information in `coverage/tests.lcov` which is also where the `test_coverage.sh` script writes the coverage information.
 You may need to press the "ⵔ Watch" button in the status bar to show the gutters after you run the script.
 There's also an HTML report available at `coverage/html/index.html`.